I park my bike and walk up to the cash machine.

 There’s no telling, but one thing is certain:

-His son was trying to sell him that ‘There’s no need to go into the bank every day’, but dad wasn’t buying it.
+His son was trying to sell him that ‘There’s no need to go into the bank every day’, and dad wasn’t buying it.

 Also certain: It’s not the father’s job to understand, or to trust, or to accept, or indeed to buy in.